-- Navigate to the project for which you want to see the Work Breakdown Structure.
+- Go to the project for which you want to see the Work Breakdown Structure.

 - Select the Tasks tab.

-- From the View drop-down menu, select one of the following Views:
+- From the View drop-down menu, and select the Work Breakdown view.

-You can also build a task report and apply the Work Breakdown View to the report to see the WBS.
+You can build a task report and display the WBS of the tasks by doing one of the following:

-For more information about building reports, see "Creating a Report."
+For information about building reports, see "Creating a Report."

 If you work on other projects that follow work schedules similar to the WBS you just created, you may want to save the project as a.
 A template will save time and effort when creating future related projects.